gem-coop/governance/Gem.coop-Governance.md

 1. The PLC will announce candidates and proposals three weeks prior to the election date.

-1. Members should cast their vote any time up to three weeks prior to the election date.
+1. Members should cast their vote during the 3 weeks prior to the election date.

 ### 3.1.
 Amendments to these bylaws

 1. These bylaws must only be amended by a supermajority vote at a general meeting of the members.

-1. Any member may propose an amendment via pull request on GitHub against this document.
-Proposed amendments can receive feedback by any members and be refined until the author sets the PR as ready.
+1. Any member may propose an amendment via pull request (PR) on GitHub against this document.
+Proposed draft amendments can receive feedback by any members and may be refined until the author sets the PR as ready.

-1. Once ready, the PR needs to be approved by at least 3 voting members or 10% of the voting members in order to be voted by the entire membership.
+1. Once ready, the PR needs to be approved by 3 members or 10% of members, whichever is greater, in order to be considered at the next general meeting.

 1. Once a PR is approved for voting, all members must vote on the amendment.
 Voting will open for three weeks once amendment proposals are accepted unless the AGM is within one month, in which case the proposed amendments will be voted on at the same time as elections.